Arizona Long Term Care System (ALTCS): FAQ

 Non-countable Assets: Certain resources are considered excluded and therefore may be retained in addition to the allowable countable resources described above.
 In general, these resources include the primary residence (applicant’s interest may not exceed $572,000.00), one automobile, certain burial funds or irrevocable burial plans, burial plots, household goods and personal effects, and a few other items.

 When do I need an attorney?
 Short Answer- You should always seek advice of experienced counsel to ensure you preserve maximum assets and achieve ALTCS services as quickly as possible.
 Over 70% of applications are denied- do not let this happen to you or your loved one.
-Call today for free consultation.
+Call today for a consultation.
 If you or your loved one is currently receiving skilled care, home health care, or is in assisted living adult care home, if you think these services may be needed in the future, and you are concerned about affording such care, you should seek the legal advice of an attorney with knowledge and experience in Medicaid Planning.
 Despite popular myth, Medicare has very limited long term care benefit (100 days max in skilled nursing facility) and no benefit paid for memory care, assisted living, or on going non-medical home health care.
 Medicaid (ALTCS) benefits can be vital to affording qualify long term care services, whether at home or in a facility setting.
 Proper legal advice can make the difference between impoverishment and financial stability in the face of long term care expense.

 More specifically, you should absolutely call us under the following circumstances:

 - You need an Income Only Trust (also known as a Miller Trust);